 Researchers have discovered a condition named presenteeism, in which workers clock in but are unable to perform productively.
 One estimate of the cost of this phenomena to the US economy annually is in excess of $63 billion.

-Human growth hormone is a 191-amino acid, single chain polypeptide that is manufactured, stored, then secreted by somatotropic cells from the anterior pituitary gland.
-Growth hormone is an essential component of the endocrine system and plays a vital role in boosting our energy levels, building muscle, vaporizing fat, and speeding up our metabolism.
+Human Growth Hormone is a 191-amino acid, single chain polypeptide that is manufactured, stored, and then secreted by somatotropic cells of the anterior pituitary gland.
+Growth Hormone is an essential component of the endocrine system and plays a vital role in boosting our energy levels, building muscle, vaporizing fat, and speeding up our metabolism.